savoirfairelinux/monitoring-tools/doc/source/index.rst

 ..
-Pack generic-dhcp documentation master file, created by sphinx-quickstart on Thu Feb 13 09:50:04 2014.
+Pack windows-rdp documentation master file, created by sphinx-quickstart on Thu Feb 13 09:50:04 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.